 PE

-This half-term, the children will be doing PE on Monday and Thursday afternoons.
-The sports that we will be teaching are basketball and dodgeball.
+This half-term, the children will be doing PE on Tuesday and Thursday afternoons.
+The sports that we will be teaching are handball and cricket.

-It is important that every child has an appropriate PE kit in school, that is clearly labelled.
+It is important that every child has the correct PE kit in school, that is clearly labelled.
 Please bring a PE kit to school on Monday and then take it home to be washed on Friday.